puppetlabs/puppet-docs/source/pe/3.7/r10k_puppetfile.md

 ---
 layout: default
-title: "Configuring the Puppetfile"
+title: "Managing Modules with the Puppetfile"
 canonical: "/pe/latest/r10k_puppetfile.html"
-description: "A guide to configuring the Puppetfile for code management with Puppet."
+description: "A guide to managing modules with the r10k Puppetfile, for code management with Puppet."
 ---

 [setup]: ./r10k_setup.html